Parrot enrichment guide

 A Simple Weekly Bird Toy Rotation

-• Monday: Add a foraging toy such as the 1586 Duo Foraging Star Shred with an easy visible reward.
+• Monday: Add a foraging toy such as the 1586 Duo Foraging Star Shred.

-• Wednesday: Refresh movement by repositioning a rope boing, swing, or climbing toy.
+• Wednesday: Refresh with a rope boing or climbing toy.

-• Friday: Replace worn shredding materials and add a chew toy such as the 2755 Mahogany Chomp.
+• Friday: Introduce a shredding toy like the 2755 Mahogany Chomp.

-• Weekend: Offer a foot toy such as the 3608 Gear Ring during supervised playtime.
+• Weekend: Offer a foot toy like 3608 Gear Ring during supervised play.

 When Toys Are Not Enough